Elevatorisbest/HiFiRush-rplace/README.md

 5. Precise link to the final resting place of 808 was this: (https://reddit.app.link/place?cx=-798&cy=392&px=12&screenmode=fullscreen) (as of 25.07.2023 23:26 CEST)

 # Thank You to:
-Steins;Place,
-Omori,
-PunPun,
+————————————
+# Steins;Place
+# Omori
+# PunPun
-Eighty Six,
+# Eighty Six
+# Members of r/HiFiRush

-and anyone else who made this a reality!
+# and anyone else who made this a reality!

 ![Pixelart of 808](https://i.imgur.com/m7a44wx.png)